 - 2 pounds (900 mg) of lamb shanks

 - 4 tablespoons (15 ml) of lemon juice (divided)

-- In a large bag or sealable container, mix all ingredients up to and including the olive oil.
-Mix until contents are evenly coated before placing them in an oiled stoneware container.
+- In a large bag or resealable container, mix all ingredients up to and including the olive oil.
+Mix until the contents are evenly coated before placing them in an oiled stoneware container.

 - Cook in the oven for 30 minutes to soften potatoes and parsnips.

 - Mix thyme, dill and lemon juice into a small container.
 Cover lamb shanks in mixture and set aside.